policratus/pupyl/docs/source/starting.rst

 .. code-block::

-    usage: pupyl [-h] [--data_dir DATA_DIR] {index,serve} ...
+    usage: pupyl [-h] [--data_dir DATA_DIR] {index,serve,search,export} ...

-    🧿 Manage pupyl CLI arguments.

-    pupyl is a really fast image search library which you can index your own (millions of) images and find similar images in milliseconds.
+    🧿 Manage pupyl CLI arguments. pupyl is a really fast image search library which you can index your own (millions of) images and find similar images in milliseconds.

     positional arguments:
-    {index,serve}
+      {index,serve,search,export}
-    index              indexes images into database
+        index               indexes images into the database.
-    serve              creates a web service to interact with database
+        serve               creates a web interface to interact with the database. search              search inside a database for similar images. export              search inside database, but export result files to a directory.

     optional arguments:
-    -h, --help           show this help message and exit --data_dir DATA_DIR  data directory for database assets
+      -h, --help            show this help message and exit --data_dir DATA_DIR   data directory for database assets.

-    👥 Contribute to pupyl on https://github.com/policratus/pupyl'
+    👥 Contribute to pupyl on https://github.com/policratus/pupyl

 Indexing like described on :ref:`indexing <indexing>` section can be done like
 this: